jetbrains-academy/javascript-course/Operators/String arithmetic operators/task.md

 In arithmetic, the plus operator means adding numbers.
 But you may have noticed that intuitively it often denotes union.
-For example, if you see `Lemonade+ice` in the restaurant menu, you will immediately understand what is meant and will not think about math lessons.
+For example, if you see `Lemonade+Ice` in the restaurant menu, you will immediately understand what is meant and will not think about math lessons.

 There is similar logic in the JavaScript language.
 For example, the `+` operator can be used to _concatenate_ strings: